 Thank you for your interest in the Arizona State Law Journal.

 We welcome general submissions on the law and law-related topics.
 The Journal publishes four issues each year (Spring, Summer, Fall, and Winter).
-We prefer for all articles to be submitted through Scholastica if possible.
+All submissions should be made through Scholastica.
+If you have any questions, email the Executive Articles Editor.

 Feel free to contact the Journal with any questions about our review process: